Dimorld/ywtray/README.md

 * ywtray-core
 * ywtray-settings

 **ywtray** is a launcher script, It takes decisions depending on what is found in the configuration file located on **.config/ywtray/ywtray.conf**.
-If it is the first time YWTRAY is run, then **ywtray-settings** is executed and It will ask for a location, a temperature measuring unit, and a wind speed measuring unit.
-Once the questions are answered, the latitude and longitude coordinates are retrieved from [Free Geocoding API](https://geocode.maps.co/ "Free Geocoding API"), then, the information is writen to the file  **ywtray.conf**, and the script **ywtray-core** is executed.
+If It is the first time YWTRAY is run, then **ywtray-settings** is executed and It will ask for a location, a temperature measuring unit, and a wind speed measuring unit.
+Once the questions are answered, the latitude and longitude coordinates are retrieved from [Free Geocoding API](https://geocode.maps.co/ "Free Geocoding API"), then the information is writen to the file  **ywtray.conf**, and the script **ywtray-core** is executed.

 **ywtray-core** is in charge of showing the notification in the tray.
 It updates the weather icon, and weather conditions every 27 minutes.
 The weather data is retrieved from [open meteo](https://open-meteo.com/en/docs "open-meteo.com") to then be parsed into useful information utilizing the **ywtray-functions** file.